Sweet, Sweet T&T!

 We finish the day by indulging in a delicious dinner of immaculately prepared and presented local cuisine, served in the open-air dining room, as the eerie calls of nocturnal dwellers gradually begin to pierce the cool night air.

-After a delicious breakfast, we drive high into the mountains of the Main Ridge Forest Reserve, which we explore via a remote streamside trail.
-This is an ancient and pristine forest draped in mosses and lianas and positively teeming with notes of myriad deep-forest dwellers.
-We visit a reliable lek for Blue-backed Manakin and delight in the acrobatic antics of this beautiful species.
+After breakfast, we drive high into the mountains of the Main Ridge Forest Reserve, the oldest legally protected forest reserve in the western hemisphere.
+This ancient and pristine primary forest draped in mosses and lianas teems with the notes of myriad deep-forest dwellers.
+We visit a lek for the spectacular Blue-backed Manakin and delight in the acrobatic antics of this stunning little species.

-Following a relaxed lunch of locally-sourced and lovingly-prepared local dishes, we have time to enjoy the amenities and serene environs of our peacfel ecolodge The soft afternoon light falls on feeders and bathes a bevvy of tropical plants and flowering trees.
-These hours are yours to stroll the grounds and surrounding trails (in the company of our guide should you wish), or select a favorite perch either on the front or rear balcony from which to view an incredible array of hummingbirds - including the aforementioned sabrewing.
+Following a relaxed lunch of locally-sourced and lovingly-prepared local dishes, we have time to enjoy the amenities and serene environs of our peaceful ecolodge.
+The soft afternoon light falls on feeders and bathes a bevvy of tropical plants and flowering trees.
+These hours are yours to stroll the grounds and surrounding trails (in the company of our guide should you wish), or select a favorite perch either on the front or rear balcony from which to view an incredible array of hummingbirds - including the aforementioned sabrewing and Rufous-breasted Hermit.

-Other notable species include Ruby Topaz Hummingbird, Rufous-breasted Hermit and White-necked Jacobin.
-Over 100 species of birds have been spotted in this haven of serenity - including Golden-olive Woodpecker, Red-crowned Woodpecker, Barred Antshrike, Great Black-Hawk, Collared Trogon, and the impressive Trinidad Motmot.
+Over 100 species of birds have been spotted in this haven of serenity - including Golden-olive Woodpecker, Red-crowned Woodpecker, Barred Antshrike, Great Black-Hawk, and Collared Trogon.
 As sunset approaches flocks of parrots, parrotlets, and noisy chachalacas break the silence as they return to their evening roosts.

 Preceded by a delicious rum punch should you so desire, we then enjoy another distinctly Caribbean dinner before taking less than 30 steps down the driveway for a remarkable encounter with the minuscule near-endemic White-tailed Nightjar.
 This bird will be close!
 Sightings of Common Potoo and Common Pauraque are also distinct possibilities.